9 Filing Cabinet Alternatives That Don't Detract From Your Decor

 Shelves are convenient and you can build as many as you want depending on the amount of files you have.
 They don’t take up space inside the room as a trunk or a dresser would.
 It's convenient and you can pick one file apart from the others very easily.

 It's like having a bookshelf that you can design and spread out across the wall as you like.
 And if you can spare some of those shelves, you don’t even have to invest in construction.
+You can secure these bookshelves to the wall without screws, if they're tall enough and need it.
+That way cats and kids can't pull them over and make a mess or get hurt.

 Now, businesses have made the shift from filing cabinets to shelves a while back.
 And it is working for a reason.
 It is easy to sort out a bunch of files if you hole punch them and put them in binders first.